justinjaywang/holder-initiative/style.md

 ---
 ## Layout

-The website uses a 12-column grid.
+The website uses a responsive 12-column grid.

 ---
 ## Logo